 This means you should go to bed early and avoid watching television or working on homework in the hours leading up to bedtime.

-If you’re well-rested, you’ll be less likely to feel overwhelmed and stressed on test day, which can lead to poor performance on the test.
+If you’re well-rested, you’ll be less likely to feel overwhelmed and stressed on test day.
+Rest can also help reduce test taking anxiety that can lead to poor performance on the test.